Halo 2: Promotion

 Halo 2s release was preceded with promotions and product tie-ins.
 There was a Halo 2 Celebrity Pre-Release Party at E3 2004, in which a private home was transformed to replicate the world of Halo, complete with camouflaged Marines and roaming Cortanas.
 Launch events were held worldwide, with players waiting for hours in a line that stretched two blocks in Times Square, New York City.
-The French version of the game leaked on the internet in October, and circulated widely.
+The French version of Halo 2 leaked on the internet in October, and circulated widely.

-In addition to more traditional forms of promotion, Halo 2 was also part of an elaborate Alternate Reality Game project titled I Love Bees.
+In addition to more traditional forms of promotion, Halo 2 was also part of an elaborate Alternate Reality Game project, I Love Bees.
 Microsoft approached 42 Entertainment's Elan Lee, who had helped launch the Xbox with Microsoft, on producing a tie-in game.
 I Love Bees cost an estimated one million dollars.
-The game centered on a hacked website, supposedly a site about beekeeping, where an AI from the future was residing.
+It centered on a hacked website, supposedly a site about beekeeping, where an AI from the future was residing.
 The project garnered significant attention, drawing attention away from the ongoing 2004 U.S. Presidential Election.
-The game won an award for creativity at the 5th annual Game Developers Choice Awards and was nominated for a Webby award.
-Ultimately, nearly 3 million people participated in the game.
+It won an award for creativity at the 5th annual Game Developers Choice Awards and was nominated for a Webby award.
+Nearly 3 million people participated.

 Halo 2 was sold in a standard edition and "Limited Collector's Edition".
 The Collector's Edition includes the game, packaged in a metal case.
 It also includes bonus content on an extra DVD, such as a making-of documentary, art gallery, and audio tests.
 The instructional booklet is also written from the Covenant point of view rather than from the UNSC point of view used in the regular edition.